WordPress/openverse/DAGs.md

 script is a dated DAG that ingests all records that were last updated in the previous day.
 Because of this, it is not necessary to run a separate reingestion DAG, as updated data will be processed during regular ingestion.

+## `flickr_audit_sub_provider_workflow`

+### Flickr Sub Provider Audit

+Check the list of member institutions of the Flickr Commons for institutions that have cc-licensed images and are not already configured as sub-providers for the Flickr DAG.
+Report suggestions for new sub-providers to Slack.

 ## `flickr_reingestion_workflow`